 The reason is fairly simple, overpayments usually occur when the Tax payer has not made a relief claim for certain items or expenses.
 Furthermore, a lot of the relief claims are not automatic, they must be made manually.
 In this article we will go through the fifteen most common reasons why you could be due a Tax rebate, and why they don’t happen naturally.

-When reviewing the different reasons for Tax repayments, please also bear in mind that it’s possible to go back four Tax years to make an Tax relief claim.
+When reviewing the different reasons for Tax repayments, please also bear in mind that it’s possible to go back four Tax years to make an Tax rebate claim.

 1. Unclaimed allowances for Maintaining your Work Clothing